You’re buying more than a lentil, bean or pea…

 - Foster ethical and equitable relationships by providing fair return for producers' products; fair wages and safe and healthy workplaces for employees; and clear communication with all stakeholders.

 - Provide producers with an opportunity for cooperative ownership of their own food brand and marketing channels.

 - Provide safe, nutritious food for consumers.

-Farmer Direct Cooperative was founded by Jason Freeman and three farmers in 2002.
-Jason had been operating a small organic food company and upon its sale was approached by the farmers he had been working with to market more of their crops.
-The farmers faced unfair pricing, poor logistics, and a lack of transparency.
-They collaborated with Jason to build a cooperative that would let them sell their crops, which included flaxseed, lentils, hempseed and peas, in a fair and direct way.
+Farmer Direct Cooperative was founded in 2002 by farmers who continually faced unfair pricing, poor logistics, and a lack of transparency when marketing their grain.
+They collaborated to build a cooperative that would allow them to sell their crops, which included flaxseed, lentils, hempseed and peas, in a fair and direct way.

 The Canadian prairies have a strong cooperative history, particularly for farmers.
 For example, Farmer Direct Cooperative’s board president, Kevin Bristow, grew up watching his father run member services for a large conventional farmer co-op.
 To this deep history of cooperatives, Farmer Direct brings a unique commitment to three attributes: